Antipodes EX Music Server

 When using Roon on the EX and streaming via Ethernet, the destination device must of course also support Roon.
 When using USB, any USB DAC will work.
 Alternatively, when using UPnP as part of the Squeezebox emulation, virtually all network endpoints are supported.
 This opens up a whole new can of worms, but the manufacturer has gone to great lengths on the Antipodes website to describe all the possibilities in detail, with easy to follow step by step solutions.

 Just like with the earlier designs, the EX allows the user to run the server in several operational modes and several audio output modes, and they all result in a slightly different sound, allowing the tailoring of sound precisely as needed.
-While this may sound like complications, the excellent user interface makes it really very easy to change settings.
-For the complete overview of modes and output settings, please check the aforementioned earlier reviews.
+While this may sound complicated, the excellent user interface makes it really very easy to change these settings.
+For the complete overview of modes and output settings, please check the earlier DX or DS reviews.

-Anyway, with the new DX3, EX, and CX, they significantly improved the signal handling and power supply technology, looking for that perfect balance of sound that is fast and clean and at the same time relaxed.
-The ability to convey the emotion in the music is the top priority, and this was certainly evident from my listening tests, and that brings us back to the EX review.
+With the new DX3, EX, and CX, Antipodes significantly improved the signal handling and power supply technology, looking for that perfect balance of sound that is fast and clean and at the same time relaxed.
+The ability to convey the emotion in the music is the top priority, and this was certainly evident from my listening tests.

 The EX also has an analog audio output.
 As the website states, this was not an attempt to include a high-quality DAC but an inexpensive way to reveal the benefits of getting the digital part right.
 The analog outputs sound fine, actually.
 Not hugely revealing and not incredibly expressive but otherwise pretty good.
 I’d say that it’s on par with a mid-class CD player.